Manalelaidouni/manalelaidouni.github.io/_posts/2024-06-08-4-Bit-Quantization-Models-QLoRa.md

 <br>
 <br>

 *To make sure my understanding of the 4-bits quantization with the NF4 data type (described in the above steps) is accurate, I implemented it from scratch on a small dummy input (first code snippet) and compared it to the `bitsandbytes` implementation (second code).
 Thankfully, the produced values are exactly equal.
-Note that the smallest block size used in `bitsandbytes` is 64 elements and since my input $W$ has 20 elements, `bitsandbytes` treats the entire tensor as a single block, so I didn't split $W$ into smaller blocks.*
+Note that the smallest block size used in `bitsandbytes` is 64 elements and since my input $$W$$ has 20 elements, `bitsandbytes` treats the entire tensor as a single block, so I didn't split $$W$$ into smaller blocks.*

 <br>